Foil Packet Campfire Spinach Dip Recipe

 Optional Mix-Ins

-- Chopped artichoke hearts (for a spinach artichoke dip recipe vibe)
+- Chopped artichoke hearts (for a spinach artichoke dip recipe)

 - Bacon bits (because bacon makes everything better)